-Soliciting and supporting cross-disciplinary curricular initiatives that integrate the arts into the core curriculum and create new artistic work or materials, media and technologies for artistic expression.
+CAST solicits and supports cross-disciplinary curricular initiatives that integrate the arts into the core curriculum and create new artistic work or materials, media and technologies for artistic expression.

 Image: Material Formations critique, Skylar Tibbits Design Studio, 2015.
 Credit: L. Barry Hetherington.

 The CAST Visiting Artists Program is distinctive for its emphasis on the research and development phase of artistic work.
 Residencies embed artists in the cutting-edge research and teaching at MIT, where scientists and engineers are open to artists’ speculative and hands-on way of working.